We’re here to help!

 Unmanned Aerial Systems, or UAS, offer great potential as tools for research and teaching.
 NC State regulation 10.10.09, Operation of Unmanned Aircraft Systems establishes a framework for identifying, managing, and mitigating risk when using UAS, in order to ensure compliance with all State and Federal laws and regulations, and in furtherance of NC State’s institutional goals and objectives.

 Because of the potential legal and risk management issues involved in operating UAS, a written summary of the proposed activities must be submitted at least thirty (30) days prior to the date of the first intended use or, if thirty days is not possible, as soon as reasonably practicable before conducting the University Activity.

-The Vice Chancellor for Research, Innovation and Economic Development and the Vice Chancellor for Information Technology have joint oversight of all operations of UAS for university activities.
+The Vice Chancellor for Research and Innovation and the Vice Chancellor for Information Technology have joint oversight of all operations of UAS for university activities.

 The UAS Advisory Group consists of representatives from the College of Engineering, College of Agriculture and Life Sciences, University Police, Institute for Transportation Research and Education, and the Director of Insurance and Risk Management.
 The group’s role is to advise the Vice Chancellors on university UAS activities.
 The Advisory Group is responsible for reviewing and recommending rules, procedures and standards for UAS operation.

 Unless identified as a designated area, no person shall operate a UAS on, in or over any university premises.
 Exceptions may be granted by Office of Insurance and Risk Management after consulting with the Office of General Counsel.
 Individuals or companies desiring to operate UAS on university premises for commercial photography or filming purposes must contact University Communications prior to conducting any flights.